Discovery of Van Hove Singularities: Electronic Fingerprints of 3Q Magnetic Order in a van der Waals Quantum Magnet

 This result is reminiscent of the magnetically intercalated NbS$_2$ compound, where a shallow electron pocket develops due to the Co interstitials\,\cite{HTanaka2022TKondo,AZhang2023QLiu}.
-While it may be tempting to attribute the $\mathrm{\upgamma}_{\mathrm{K}}$ and $\mathrm{\upgamma}_{\mathrm{M}}$ bands to unoccupied states of the pristine TaS$_2$ sample, band structure calculations of 2H-TaS$_2$ reveal no evidence of such states (see Fig.~\ref{fig1}l).
-We further performed DFT calculations for Co$_{1/3}$TaS$_2$ and identified highly-dispersive bands mainly originating from Ta orbitals together with near-E$\rm{_F}$ flat bands primarily deriving from Co orbitals (see Supplementary Fig.~S5).
+While it may be tempting to attribute the $\mathrm{\upgamma}_{\mathrm{K}}$ and $\mathrm{\upgamma}_{\mathrm{M}}$ bands to unoccupied states of pristine TaS$_2$, band-structure calculations for 2H-TaS$_2$ show no evidence of such states (see Fig.~\ref{fig1}l).
+We further performed DFT calculations for Co$_{1/3}$TaS$_2$ and identified highly-dispersive bands primarily derived from Ta orbitals, together with near-E$\rm{_F}$ flat bands mainly derived from Co orbitals (see Supplementary Fig.~S5).
 This result strongly supports the conclusion that the $\mathrm{\upgamma}_{\mathrm{K}}$ and $\mathrm{\upgamma}_{\mathrm{M}}$ bands arise from the Co intercalants. $\textbf{(\romannumeral5)}$ In addition to these near E$\rm{_F}$ bands, a highly dispersive band around $\Gamma_0$ ($\mathrm{\upepsilon}$) emerges.